babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ### "ES7 Decorators"

-Part of issue is precisely around naming things, and as we hear a lot, naming things is hard.
+Part of issue is precisely around naming things, and as we hear often, naming things is hard.

 There were a lot of names for ES6 itself: Harmony, ES Next, ES6, ES2015.
 When people hear about new ideas it makes sense to just pick the latest number and attach the name to it.